 Key Question 14: How successful was Pakistan in the twenty years following the 'Decade of Progress'?
-Key Question 14: How successful was Pakistan in Focus points: How successful were the policies of Zulfikar Ali Bhutto, 1971-77?
-Why was Bhutto executed in 1978?
+Focus points: Specified content: How successful were the policies of Zulfikar Ali Bhutto, 1971-77?
+Why was Bhutto overthrown in 1977?
 How successful were the policies of Zia-ul-Haq, 1977-88?
-Why was he assassinated? the twenty years following the 'Decade of Progress'?
-Specified content: Zulfikar Ali Bhutto: controlling the army the Simla Agreement, 1972 a new constitution, 1973 industrial, agricultural, education, health, social and administrative reforms his overthrow and execution.
+What problems did Zia-ul-Haq face?
+Zulfikar Ali Bhutto: controlling the army the Simla Agreement, 1972 a new constitution, 1973 industrial, agricultural, education, health, social and administrative reforms his overthrow.
 (See also below under Key Question 16).
-Zia-ul-Haq: the Islamisation programme overview of the constitutional and Islamic legal position of women and ethnic and religious minorities law and government, elections and issues of martial law and the Eighth Amendment minoritieslaw and government, elections and issues of
+Zia-ul-Haq: the Islamisation programme overview of the constitutional and Islamic legal position of women and ethnic and religious minorities law and government, elections and issues of martial law and the Eighth Amendment problems facing Zia the Soviet invasion of Afghanistan, 1979.
+(See also below under key Question 16).

 Key Question 15: How effective were Pakistan's governments in the final decade of the 20th century?
 Focus points: Specified content: How successful were the policies of Benazir Bhutto, 1988-90, 1993-96?
 How successful were the policies of Nawaz Sharif, 1990-93, 1997-99?
 Why did General Musharraf take power in 1999?
-Bhutto, 1988-90: conflict with Nawaz Sharif and growth of separatist movements difference with President Ishaq over judicial appointment opposition 'no confidence' motion - failure, but damaging effects inflation and unemployment drug trafficking use of family members in government problems in Kashmir her dismissal Bhutto, 1993-96: Kashmir tensions opposition demonstrations and prosecution of opposition members terrorism/bombings banking scandal unemployment/inflation IMF concerns following devaluation of the Pakistan rupee balance of payments problems unrest in the army dismissal of the Chief Minister of Punjab Bhutto's dismissal Sharif: growth of crime and use of drugs privatisation policy encouraged profiteering BCCI criticised for corruption failure of Co-operative Societies in Punjab loss of US aid following Pakistan's criticisms during the Gulf War clashes in Kashmir overthrow of Sharif and imposition of military rule.
+Bhutto, 1988-90: conflict with Nawaz Sharif and growth of separatist movements difference with President Ishaq over judicial appointment opposition 'no confidence' motion inflation and unemployment issues in Kashmir her dismissal Bhutto, 1993-96: Kashmir tensions opposition demonstrations unemployment/inflation IMF concerns following devaluation of the Pakistan rupee balance of payments issues dismissal of the Chief Minister of Punjab Bhutto's dismissal Sharif: privatisation policy encouraged profiteering problems with BCCI loss of US aid following Pakistan's criticisms during the Gulf War issues in Kashmir removal of Sharif and imposition of military rule.
 (See also below under Key Question 16.)